milkwxter/TTT2_Role_Announcer/README.md

-# TTT2Announcer
+# TTT2 Role Addon: The Announcer
-A new detective role for TTT2, the Announcer.
+A new detective subrole for your TTT2 servers, the Announcer.

-When an item is purchased by a player while the Announcer is alive, it will be broadcasted to all living players.
-The information it includes is configurable.
+While the Announcer is alive, every shop purchase is made public information.
+However, the identity of the player who bought the item is kept hidden.

+# Configurable Variables
+This addon comes with several configurable variables the admins can change.
+This is only a brief overview, please check the F1 menu for more information!
+- `ttt2_announcer_show_purchaser_team` - Should the purchase announcement include the team of the player who bought the equipment?
+- `ttt2_announcer_purchase_time_on_screen` - How long should the purchase notification stay on screen in seconds?